-China Spring Youth Camp (CSYC) is a treatment center dedicated to helping male and female youth between the ages of 12 and 18 develop the skills, knowledge, and experience necessary to promote health and resiliency, stop the progression of problems caused by delinquent behavior, and interpret and avoid high risk behavior patterns in an emotionally safe, comforting, challenging and nurturing environment.
+The China Spring Youth Camp is dedicated to helping male and female, mid-level offenders between the ages of 12 and 18 develop skills, knowledge and experience to promote health and resiliency, arrest progression of problems caused by delinquent behavior.
+Camp provides behavioral healthcare services, including services for co-occurring issues, to youth and their families.

-The camp employs forty three staff, twenty-eight of which are youth counselors/mentors directly responsible for helping residents make positive behavioral changes.
+The camp employs forty-three staff, twenty-eight of which are youth counselors/mentors directly responsible for helping residents make positive behavioral changes.
 Three are case managers who oversee the residents' treatment and programs.
 The case managers and mentors give residents an opportunity to work through problems and assist them in doing so.
-Counselors help residents with day-to-day activities, assignments and advancement preparations.
-The staff at our facility have a genuine concern for the welfare of residents.
-Their job is to teach residents to become more responsible people.
-We expect residents to act responsibly and will not accept excuses for irresponsible behavior.
-The China Spring Youth Camp uses the Youth Development System based upon psychological principles of adolescent growth.
-The Youth Development System is designed to help residents learn, grow, and experience progress.
+Counselors help residents with day-to-day activities,

-Residents live in a dormitory setting learning to live with those who are dealing with circumstances much like their own.
-Problems can develop with so many troubled youth living together for a lengthy period of time.
-China Spring Youth Camp has established residential policies and rules to minimize the difficulties residents may encounter and to assist them in learning tolerances they did not know they had.
+Residents live in a dormitory setting, learning to live with those who are dealing with circumstances much like their own.
+Problems may develop with troubled youth living together so China Spring Youth Camp has established policies and rules to minimize the difficulties residents may encounter, and to assist them in learning tolerances they did not know they had.

 China Spring Youth Camp has a zero tolerance policy to protect the residents and employees from all forms of sexual harassment and sexual abuse.